Must I Give Sex To Get Love?

 I have absolutely no idea how to relate to sex as an adult, and it is putting a huge strain on my life.
 I refuse to refer to myself as a victim even though that is exactly how I feel much of the time when I think about it.
 More than anything I feel trapped by the experiences of my past, as if I am still being held prisoner by them, and am unable to escape like the girl in my dream.

 I have written poetry about this subject many times, but have never just told a story about my past and what really happened to make me the way that I am today.
 I believe it is important to talk about things that are uncomfortable.
 It is an attempt to purge the demons inside myself, and let other people know that they are not alone, that certain things are not okay, and that these struggles are very real.
 I hope to one day have a normal relationship with sex, but I know that no matter when that happens, it is going to take a lot of work.
 It is very easy for me to demonize people that have a healthy desire for sexuality, and run scared in the opposite direction.
 But hopefully, I will not always have to suffer from the haunting of these ghosts.

-Posted on June 4, 2014, in feminism, LGBTQ, objectification, psychology, rape and sexual assault, relationships, sex, sexism, violence against women, women and tagged feminism, objectification, psychology, relationships, sex, sexism, sexual assault, violence against women, women.
+Posted on June 4, 2014, in feminism, LGBTQ, objectification, psychology, rape and sexual assault, relationships, sex and sexuality, sexism, violence against women, women and tagged feminism, objectification, psychology, relationships, sex and sexuality, sexism, sexual assault, violence against women, women.
 Bookmark the permalink.
 38 Comments.